-The Best way to spend one day in Juneau Alaska
+What to do with one day in Juneau Alaska

 Juneau is a delightful port in Alaska’s capital city, the only state capital in the US you can’t drive to.
 It is a stunning location in Southeast Alaska along mountains that are home to a massive sheet of ice separating it from British Columbia.
 Juneau has a lively downtown, lots of amazing hiking and kayaking opportunities and amazing wildlife, especially whales.
-Let me show you how to make your one day in Juneau unforgettable based on what you’re into.
+If you’re going on an Alaska cruise and not sure how to spend your time, I’m here to offer my top tips for the best day in this amazing town.

 I’m dividing this article into different options based on your interests after addressing whale watching, which is something everyone should do in Juneau, and a couple other must do experiences for some visitors with particular interests.
 I have an option for sightseeing, hiking, and one for those who want to explore on their own but aren’t hikers.
-The best way to spend one day in Juneau does vary a bit based on what you like to do when you travel.
+The best way to spend your day in Juneau varies a bit based on what you like to do when you travel.

 There are many wonderful tours that I haven’t included in this article and I can tell you from my own experience that I’ve never been on a bad tour in Juneau!
 Anything you choose will be incredible.
 The purpose of this article is to help you sift through the many options and for me to recommend those that I love and that my clients and guests love as well.